 If committing to an hour long session at the gym or Bootcamp class feels daunting, then start with 20 minutes a few times a week.
 Some studios offer 30 minute classes, or you could work with a trainer to write you a 30 minute workout program.
 Heading out for a 20 minute bike ride or walk is better than doing 0 minutes and you will feel much better physically and mentally for having moved your body.
 You can gradually work your way up to the recommended 150 minutes of weekly activity.

-On the other end of the spectrum, if you feel like the only way you will commit to a fitness routine is to make it official, look for a 6 week training program that takes into account your fitness level, your personal goals, and keeps you accountable.
-6 weeks is better than 30 day programs as the slightly longer set up is more sustainable than trying to do it all in 30 days and will help you build better habits over time.
+On the other end of the spectrum, if you feel like the only way you will commit to a fitness routine is to make it official, look for a 4-6 week training program that takes into account your fitness level, your personal goals, and keeps you accountable.

 Step 4: Recovery is Essential